 Of course, you’ll also want to leave yourself some time just to wander around and explore.
 We spent our first few hours in town doing just that, and it was a great way to get a sense of how big the area was and what things might interest us later.
 Thirty-minute orientation tours also run regularly between 9 and 1 every day, including a special tour aimed at families at 10:30 and 11:30.
-The historical area is quite larges and you will end up doing a lot of walking, and in the summer, as with most of the Eastern seaboard of the United States it can be very hot and sticky.
+The historical area is quite larges and you will end up doing a lot of walking, and in the summer, as with most of the Eastern seaboard of the United States, it can be very hot and sticky.
 So, drink lots of water and take your time strolling around!

-As I said there are lots of buildings and sites to see, with each building being a museum in it’s own right.
-Some of them include a guided tour, and these tended to take at least a half an hour.
+As I said there are lots of buildings and sites to see, with each building being a museum in its own right.
+Some of them include a guided tour, and these tended to take at least half an hour.
 And since you’ll continually stumble across really engaging performances or interpreters, getting from point A to point B is likely to take you longer than you might think as well.

 You can’t miss the museum staff at Colonial Williamsburg – all of them are in costume, and many actually assume a character as well.
 I’ve never visited a museum where the staff were better informed or more inclined to interact with the people visiting.
 Take advantage of this by asking lots of questions.
-In many of the shops you can handle the tools or even try your hand at a trade.
+In many of the shops, you can handle the tools or even try your hand at a trade.

-If you get tired of walking around the streets of the historic area and are looking for an escape from the hot sun then head to one of the excellent museums that are found close the main streets of Colonial Williamsburg.
-Entry to these museums are included in the single and multi-day passes.
+If you get tired of walking around the streets of the historic area and are looking for an escape from the hot sun then head to one of the excellent museums that are found close to the main streets of Colonial Williamsburg.
+Entry to these museums is included in the single and multi-day passes.

-Abby Aldrich Rockefeller Folk Art Museum displays 19th century folk art objects, such as toys, kitchenware, furniture, paintings and more.
+Abby Aldrich Rockefeller Folk Art Museum displays 19th-century folk art objects, such as toys, kitchenware, furniture, paintings and more.
 Featured exhibits showcase a wide variety of mediums, including paintings and portraits, African-American quilts and folk art.